docker/docs/tutorial-sandbox.md

 However, to issue commands to a UCP node, your local shell environment must be configured with the same security certificates as the UCP application itself.
-Think of this as logging in to UCP with your shell.
+Think of this as logging in to UCP with your user credentials, but from your shell.

-Download the bundle and configure your environment.
+First, we'll download the bundle and configure your environment.

 1. If you haven't already done so, log into UCP.